tb-dhk/dots/README.md

 #### non-list task view keybindings
 - `v`: view the task in list view
-- `e`: edit the task (navigates to the input field, edits the attribute that the cursor is on)
+- `e`: edit the task (navigates to the input field, edits the attribute that the cursor is on. cannot be used to move tasks)
 - `d`: navigates to another date if cursor is on the date (if not on day view, navigates to relevant week, month or year)

+## configuration
+configuration is not yet available, but there is a `config.toml` file in the `~/.dots` directory that you can edit manually. the file is created when you run the app for the first time.